-Customer experience (CX) is not a thing.
-It is not an action.
+Customer experience (CX) is not an action.
 It's a feeling.
-CX is about how your customers (or any person, really) feel about your brand after interacting with you.
+It’s how your customers (or any person, really) feel about your brand after interacting with you.
 Every interaction presents the opportunity to improve—or destroy—that feeling.
 So, maintaining and improving on any positive feelings that they may have about you is extremely important and must be your constant focus.
 But how do you enhance customer experience?
 By knowing who your customers are and what they expect.

 Nothing harms a brand more than a poor customer experience.
 Even if your customer receives a broken or flawed product, they are far more likely to forgive and continue to do business from you if you can make them feel that you: